-Go through 10-15 repetitions of each of these moves to ensure an adequate warm-up before you perform any strength or cardio routines.
-These moves are easy to do at a gym, outside, or even in your home.
+These moves are super simple, but they’ll get your heart rate up and ensure you get an adequate warm-up before you perform any strength or cardio routine.
+These moves are easy to do at a gym, outside, or even at home.
 Remember, it’s important to be gentle during your warm-ups.
-This isn’t the time to push yourself, so remind yourself of this goal as you go through the routine.
+This isn’t the time to push yourself, so just get the blood moving and the muscles warm.

 - Make sure you have enough space to move in a forward motion across the ground.